 Maine Coon Cat Weight and Size

+You are surely wondering how big do Maine Coon cats get?
 Males can weigh up to 25 lb (11 kg) and females up to 15 lb (6.8 kg) reaching a length from tip to tail of 40 inch (100cm).
 The tail itself can grow to 14 in (36 cm).
 The breed is considered slow maturing as full size is reached anywhere between the ages of 3-5 where most cats mature at age 1.

-Maine Coons Color
+Maine Coons Colors

 Maine Coons can come in any color found in other cat breeds due to generations of crossbreeding through domestic animals.
 Although physical stature and shape may depict a purebred Maine Coon, cats that posses colors suggesting cross breeding such as the Siamese patterns are not recognized by breed standards.

 The classic Maine Coon fur color is the brown tabby.
 All eye colors are accepted under the breed standards except for blue or mixed eyes, which are only accepted in the white furred Maine Coon.